shigeyukey/shige-addons-wiki/src/local-anki-server.md

 Enabling this will automatically set the URL of the new local server to your Anki for desktop.
 If turned off, it will disable the self-hosted server setup for this Anki for desktop and return it to AnkiWeb.
 (But the local server will continue to run even if it is turned off.)

+Or if you want to enter manually instead of automatically: Tools -> Preferences -> Sync -> Self hosted Sync Server

 ### Custom tab